 - Complete at least 2 years of coursework in an ancient language.

-You must complete 30 credits, including 24 credits of coursework (normally eight three-credit courses) and six credits for the MA thesis, CNRS 549.
+You must complete 30 credits, including 24 credits of coursework (normally eight three-credit courses) and six credits for the MA thesis, AMNE 599.
 All courses are normally at the 500-level and selected from graduate course offerings in the Department.

-You may choose courses according to the regulations in the UBC Calendar and are strongly encouraged to do so in consultation with your Thesis Supervisor and Graduate Program Advisor to ensure all program requirements are met.
+You may choose courses according to regulations as set out by AMNE and are strongly encouraged to do so in consultation with your Thesis Supervisor and Graduate Program Advisor to ensure all program requirements are met.

 Please note that as a student in the MA in Ancient Culture, Religion and Ethnicity (ACRE), your courses may come from any of the department’s course codes.